santiagobaronz/training-request-system/README.md

 # 📡 Training Request System

-The Training Request System is a website derived from Ivao Ecuador that provides a tool to schedule new training for pilots or air traffic controllers.
+The Training Request System is a website derived from Ivao Ecuador that provides a tool to schedule new training, exam or GCA for pilots or air traffic controllers.

 ## Table of Contents 📋
 - General Info